bloomfire/haproxy-docker/README.md

 Run a single instance of this haproxy container on a host machine, and it will load balance to all other web containers running on the same host.
-It is fully automated so that as you add additional web containers or stop old ones, haproxy is updated accordingly.
+Rather than be fully automated -- which could be too "grabby" and add new containers before they have finished starting up -- this requires an exec into the container to notify it that it should regenerate the haproxy config based on running containers.

 Usage: